RodrigoNascCarvalho/lol-db-1/README.md

 # League of Legends Championship Management System - Version 1
 This is an implementation of a program that maintains a database for a League of Legends Championship using just a data file and indexes in memory.
+It was implemented as part of an exercise for a Data Structure class.

 The database contains the following fields: